 Set a timer that alerts you to planned breaks (ideally every 60-90 minutes), whether it’s just to stand up and stretch, go for a short walk, or to get a drink or a snack.
 Evaluate your tasks throughout the day.
 Are there ones that you can eliminate completely that are detracting from your most important goals and objectives?
 (Hint: many meetings are not worth the time spent for anyone) Do you have any tasks that you can delegate to someone else?
 These tasks should still be important, just not important tasks for YOU to do.
 Unimportant tasks should be eliminated.
 Take a second to answer this question.
 Are you being as effective with your time as you can be?

-The days of having 20 different tabs open on your browser while double or triple booking meetings because you are a part of ten different strategic initiatives at the same time should be eliminated.
-In fact, workplace performance, employee satisfaction, and productivity are all improved by settling in and focusing on a single objective until that goal is met, what we at OTP refer to as, single-tasking.
+The days of having 20 different tabs open on your browser while double or triple-booking meetings because you are a part of ten different strategic initiatives at the same time should be eliminated.
+In fact, workplace performance, employee satisfaction, and productivity are all improved by settling in and focusing on a single objective until that goal is met, what we at One TEAM refer to as single-tasking.
 Some sources even go so far as to estimate that regular multitasking can lead to a 40 percent reduction in workplace productivity.

 The concept of gauging your worth or importance as a leader by basing it on the number of hours worked or the number of different directions you’re pulled in is outdated.
 We know that workplace performance is greatly improved by focusing on one task at a time and seeing it through to completion, or at least a planned pausing point, before beginning another.

-Sitting down at the beginning of a project and outlining who will be responsible for what creates clarity and minimizes unnecessary overlapping of jobs that can easily be handled by one person.
-It also helps you to be able to delegate tasks that might be better completed by someone else, thus allowing you to focus on the portions of the project that you’re best suited to work on.
+Sitting down at the beginning of any major initiative and outlining who will be responsible for what creates clarity and minimizes unnecessary overlapping of jobs that can easily be handled by one person.
+It also helps you to be able to delegate tasks that might be better completed by someone else, thus allowing you to focus on the activities that you’re best suited to work on.